blablacar/blablatech/_drafts/2015-06-29-how-we-started-building-a-second-engineering-hub-in-10-steps.md

 - avoid above-average competition for talents with other popular product companies.
 - keep it in the same/similar timezone to ensure that everybody is working synchronous, all the time.

-Poland and thus Warsaw clearly stood out
+Poland and thus Warsaw clearly stood out.
 It is important to note that it's not about money but about getting access to a bigger talent pool.
 As the first step suggests, we believe that it will always be cheaper to have everybody in one room.
 No matter what the labour cost is.

 ### 6. Find the right leader